-What Does It Really Take To Lose One Pound? | Reader's Digest
+How Many Calories in a Pound?
+We Consulted Experts to Find Out | Reader's Digest

 How to lose one pound a week?

-“In the short term it takes an energy deficit—burning off more than you take in,” says Scott Kahan, MD, MPH, Director of the National Center for Weight and Wellness in Washington, D.C.
+“In the short term, it takes an energy deficit—burning off more than you take in,” says Scott Kahan, MD, MPH, Director of the National Center for Weight and Wellness in Washington, D.C.
 This is the equivalent of about 500 calories per day below your maintenance level.
 You can easily determine your maintenance level (the number of calories you should take in to maintain your current weight) with a free online calculator.
 If it says you can maintain your weight eating about 2,000 calories per day, shave off 500 to lose about one pound per week in the short term, Dr. Kahan says.
+That’s probably the best measure of the number of calories in a pound for you personally.

 But, Ewoldt cautions, “humans are very bad at keeping track of how much they’re eating.
 They generally underestimate calorie intake—they forget about that candy bar they ate in between lunch and dinner.
 They forget about pouring a little more orange juice in their glass in the morning—and that all adds up.”
+This is how to tell if you’re drinking too many of your calories.

 In addition, people “tend to overestimate calorie expenditure.
 So we go for a walk and think we burn 500 calories, and you put that person in a research setting and it’s actually only 200,” he continues.